Ouest-France/cdp/README.md

     --sleep=<seconds>                   Time to sleep int the end (for debbuging) in seconds [default: 0].
     --docker-image=<image_name>         Specify docker image name for build project.
     --command=<build_cmd>               Command to run in the docker image.
-    --dind                              Activate 'Docker in Docker' inside this container.
     --simulate-merge-on=<branch_name>   Build docker image with the merge current branch on specify branch (no commit).
     --preview                           Run issues mode (Preview).
     --publish                           Run publish mode (Analyse).